Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Read this like a buyer

-- Distance: usually tire/ABS-limited first.
+- Distance: usually capped by tires and ABS first.

-- Costs: replacement strategy and “oops” risk.
+- Costs: your replacement strategy and the “oops” risk.

 | Comparison | Cast iron rotors | Carbon ceramic rotors | So what? (practical advice) |